LibreCAD/docs/ref/tools.rst

     :class: table-fix-width

     "Tool", "Icon", "Command", "Description"
-    "Ellipse (Axis)", |icon35|, "", "
+    "Ellipse (Axis)", |icon35|, "ea, ellipsec2p", "
-        | Draw an ellipse by assigning a centre point, a point on the circumference of major access and a point on the circumference the minor access."
+        | Draw an ellipse by assigning a centre point, a point on the circumference of the major axis and a point on the circumference the minor axis."
-    "Ellipse Foci Point", |icon37|, "", "
+    "Ellipse Foci Point", |icon37|, "ef, ellipse3p", "
         | Draw an ellipse by assigning two foci points and a point  on the circumference."
-    "Ellipse 4 Point", |icon38|, "", "
+    "Ellipse 4 Point", |icon38|, "e4, ellipse4p", "
         | Draw an ellipse assigning four points on the circumference."
-    "Ellipse Center and 3 Points", |icon39| , "", "
+    "Ellipse Center and 3 Points", |icon39| , "e3, ellipsec3p", "
         | Draw an ellipse by assigning a centre point three points on the circumference."
-    "Ellipse Inscribed", |icon40| , "ei, ie", "
+    "Ellipse Inscribed", |icon40| , "ei, ie, ellipseinscribed", "
         | Draw a Ellipse constrained by four existing non-parallel line segments."